-(1) The municipal justice, county or chancery court shall have jurisdiction over proceedings under this chapter as provided in this chapter.
-The petitioner's right to relief under this chapter shall not be affected by his leaving the residence or household to avoid further abuse.
+- (1) The municipal, justice, county or chancery court . . . shall have jurisdiction over proceedings under this chapter as provided in this chapter.
+The petitioner's right to relief under this chapter shall not be affected by his leaving the residence or household to avoid further abuse. . . . - (4) A record shall be made of any proceeding in justice or municipal court that involves domestic abuse.